 Spam filters check the URLs in the email.
 Linking to a domain that has a poor reputation leads to penalization.

 Additionally, you must avoid linking to URLs that contain folders with 1-2 characters (such as domain.com/e/something/ or domain.com/es/) because some spam filters block such URLs.
-Also, do not include links that use link shortening services, which may cause delivery issues.
+Also, avoid including links that utilize link shortening services, as this may cause delivery issues.

 Don’t hide the unsubscribe link

-Include unsubscribing links in your emails to improve deliverability rates.
-If an unsubscribe link is unavailable or mislocated, there are chances that emails will be marked as spam.
+Include unsubscribe links in your emails to improve deliverability rates.
+If the unsubscribe link is unavailable or mislocated, there is a chance that emails will be marked as spam.

 When your recipient authorizes your domain, your email will not land in the spam folder.

 Analyze your email performance frequently by checking your spam score.
-To learn about how to get the spam score, click here.
+To learn about the spam score, click here.